mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/index.md

 ## Introduction

-The library comes with a command line interface which can be used to upload timeseries, files and create events in the mindsphere.
+The library comes with a command line interface which can be used to upload timeseries, files and create events in the {{site.productname}}.
 It can also be used to create starter projects, list, create and delete assets, aspect and asset types, manage users and groups, create data lake permissions etc.

 ### Installation via `npm` package manager